ELEGANT SHAPE ROOTED IN SIMPLICITY

 HIGH-QUALITY WOODEN WORKMANSHIP

-Cleverly designed with great attention to details, the C-Chair possesses an elegant shape yet sturdy construction rooted in a simple, minimal and strong design language.
-Characterised by voluminous and vigorous legs juxtaposed by an inviting seat in lighter material like cane, straw or fabric, the quality of the C-Chair reveals itself through modern lines, sobriety and high-quality wooden workmanship.
+Cleverly designed with great attention to detail, the C-Chair possesses an elegant shape yet sturdy construction rooted in a simple, minimal, and strong design language.
+Characterized by voluminous and vigorous legs juxtaposed by an inviting seat in lighter material like cane, straw, or fabric, the quality of the C-Chair reveals itself through modern lines, sobriety, and high-quality wooden workmanship.

 GASCOIN TABLE COLLECTION